pippinbarr/cart253-2020/topics/sound/p5-oscillator.md

   // Set the frequency of the theramin based on the mouse position theramin.freq(newFreq);

-  // Calculate an amplitude based on the mouse's posiiton on the x axis let newAmp = map(mouseX, 0, width, 0, 0.5);
+  // Calculate an amplitude based on the mouse's position on the x axis let newAmp = map(mouseX, 0, width, 0, 0.5);
+  // Set the amplitude
   theramin.amp(newAmp);
 }